 Quite a few Englewood homes are in non-deed restricted areas, but many of them are.
 Living in a non-deed restricted area is not everyone’s cup of tea.
 If you have a trashy neighbor, you are stuck with his junk.
 Deed restriction set at least some rules, and “Mr. Trash” cannot dump his garbage in the front yard.

-A Town with a Big Heart
+A Town with a Big Heart and a good vibe

 Everybody who loves boating, fishing, and the beach will find his perfect place in Englewood.
 It is an authentic, historic fishing village with this small-town feel.
 Most of the people are extremely friendly and helpful.
 Occasionally, you may run into a grump in Englewood, too.
 But fortunately, that doesn’t happen too often.